Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Unfortunately, an opt-in solution like that poses a few problems.
 For a start, it is quite inconvenient to users.
 You have to realize that you need to do something special, you need to find the instructions and you need to install the plugins.
-And it won't always be obvious — you won't always be directly installing PyTorch or NumPy, but you will be getting them installed as an indirect dependency.
-You may not even realize they've gotten installed, let alone that you missed an important step required to get an optimized variant.
-Besides, it is easy to install an incompatible version, two conflicting plugins or even reach an unsolvable situation where two different packages you need to install have conflicting provider dependencies.
+And it won't always be obvious: as I've mentioned already, you won't always be directly installing PyTorch or NumPy, but you will be getting them installed as an indirect dependency.
+You may not even realize that they were installed, let alone that you missed an important step required to get an optimized variant.
+Besides, it made it easy to install an incompatible version of a plugin, two conflicting plugins, or even reach an unsolvable situation where two different packages have conflicting provider dependencies.

 At the same time, plugin discovery was done via [entry points](https://packaging.python.org/en/latest/specifications/entry-points/).
 They were quite convenient throughout the development and testing, since they enabled variantlib to discover and query all the plugins installed in the development environment, without having to actually specify them in any way.
-However, it was pointed out that this a more explicit and self-contained model would be preferable.
+However, it was pointed out that a more explicit and self-contained model would be preferable.

 The next step was therefore to switch to a more explicit, opt-out design.
-We have introduced provider information in the variant information pipeline, largely inspired by PEP 517, with a `requires` key specifying how to install the variant provider, and a `plugin-api` key specifying how to use it.
+We added provider information to the variant information pipeline, largely inspired by PEP 517, with a `requires` key specifying how to install the variant provider, and a `plugin-api` key specifying how to use it.
-Over time, we also added an `enable-if` key to support installing plugins only in specific environments (for example, the x86-64 plugin is only needed on x86-64 systems), and an `optional` key to make some plugins opt-in (for example, for variants used only in obscure configurations that should not be used by default).
-This also implied that the installer would now install plugins automatically, in isolated environments.
+Over time, we also added an `enable-if` key to support installing plugins only in specific environments (for example, the `x86_64` plugin is only needed on x86-64 systems), and an `optional` key to make some plugins opt-in (for example, for variants used only in obscure configurations that should not be used by default).
+This also implied that the installer would now install plugins automatically, using isolated environments.

-With plugin installation and discovery taken care of, one problem remained: variant sorting.
+With plugin installation and discovery taken care of, one major problem remains: variant sorting.
 Let's take a closer look at it next.

 ## Variant sorting